nbrest/kamehouse/docker-setup.md

 - `build-kamehouse.sh` : Execute it on `/home/nbrest/git/kamehouse` to build the project and run all the unit tests
 - `build-kamehouse.sh -i -p docker` : Execute it on `/home/nbrest/git/kamehouse` to run all the integration tests
 - `deploy-kamehouse.sh -f -p docker` : Pull the latest changes from git dev branch and deploy them (Executed automatically during container startup)
-- `docker-my-scripts-update.sh` : Updates the scripts in `/home/nbrest/my.scripts` with the version currently pulled from `/home/nbrest/git/kamehouse`
+- `kamehouse-shell-install.sh` : Updates the scripts in `/home/nbrest/programs/kamehouse-shell` with the version currently pulled from `/home/nbrest/git/kamehouse`
 - `kamehouse-cmd.sh` : Test the functionality of kamehouse-cmd

 *********************